hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

     | Schema | Double |
     | Unit | Degree celsius |

-    > **Note**: To access the Schema and Unit drop-down lists, select the down-facing caret.
+    > **Note**: To enter the Schema and Unit drop-down lists, expand the capability field by selecting the down-facing caret.

 1. Take a minute to double-check the information that you entered.